mchoblet/ensemblefilters/README.md

 For the implemntation I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it due to errors or lack of clarity.

 ## Content of repository:
-* Separate file for each Kalman Filter
+* Folder "kalmanfilters": Separate file for each Kalman Filter
-* Folder "testdata" containg data from a general circulation model which can be assimilated with the functions.
+* Folder "testdata": data from a general circulation model which can be assimilated with the functions
-* test_notebook which checks that the output of the different functions is equal (posterior mean and covariance matrix)
+* kalman_filters_tests-notebook: Simple scripts to check that the output of the different functions is equal (posterior mean and covariance matrix)

 ## Dependencies
 * numpy as np